-The aircraft had flown to Charlotte from Philadelphia and was being prepped for another flight when the pilot discovered the hole above a passenger window toward the back of the plane, according to airline officials.
-The airline pulled the plane from service and called in the FBI.
+Flight 1161 from Philadelphia landed safely at Charlotte-Douglas International Airport about 4 p.m.
+Monday.
+The plane was being prepped for another flight when the pilot discovered the hole above a passenger window toward the back of the plane, according to airline officials.
+The airline pulled the jet from service and called in the FBI.

 CNN's Rich Phillips contributed to this report.